 In 1448, the last Byzantine emperor, Constantine XI Palaeologos, was crowned there.

 Many monasteries were founded in Mystra as well, including those of Our Lady Pantanassa, and of Οur Lady Perivleptos.

-Mystras reached its zenith of power and prestige during the time of the Despots, with the building of magnificent churches which were outstanding examples of Late Byzantine ecclesial architecture.
+Mystras reached its zenith of power and prestige during the time of the despots, with the building of magnificent churches which were outstanding examples of Late Byzantine ecclesiastical architecture.

 Mystras: Byzantine architecture in Greece

 Mystras’ unique architecture was influenced by the so-called “Helladic” school of Byzantine architecture as well as that of the great city of Constantinople.
 The paintings inside the churches reflect the quality and the eclecticism of the art of Constantinople.

 However, elements of Romanesque and Gothic art are also present in Mystra’s churches as a result of the city’s wide range of contacts during the fourteenth and fifteenth centuries.